finos/common-domain-model/documentation/source/documentation.rst

   **Master Agreement Schedule**

-  * ISDA 2002 Master Agreement Schedule (Automatic Early Termination Clause only)
+  * ISDA 2002 Master Agreement Schedule (Partial agreement representation)

 * **Composable and normalised model representation** of the eligible collateral schedule for initial and variation margin into a directly machine readable format.